Lara, Victoria: Sport

 Lara has an Australian rules football team competing in the Geelong Football League.
 There are two soccer clubs in Lara: North Geelong Warriors FC play in the National Premier Leagues Victoria 2 and Lara United FC play in division 5 of the Victorian State League.
 Lara is also home to the Lara Giants Basketball club that was established in 1992 and competes in Geelong United Basketball association.

 Lara Golf Club (known as Elcho Park Golf Club until 2014) is an 18 hole course and driving range on Elcho Road.

+Environmental issues

+C&D recycling, a recycling facility on Broderick Road, failed to comply with its permit conditions for several years before going into liquidation in 2019.
+EPA Victoria estimated that 286,200m3 of waste was stockpiled at the site, creating a high fire risk.
+The cleaning-up started in September 2019 and ended in June 2022, contractors handling large amounts of timber and soil as well as concrete, bricks, plaster, plastic, glass and ceramics.
+Soil contaminated with asbestos was also removed.
+The Victorian state government provided $30 million to the operation in order to minimise fire risk.